Faith of Jesus

 Two divine beings [a divine plurality], but one true God, the Father, [monotheism].
 This is neither polythism nor blasphemy.
 “Jesus repelled the charge of blasphemy.
 My authority, He said, for doing the work of which you accuse Me, is that I am the Son of God, one with Him in nature, in will, and in purpose.
 In all His works of creation and providence, I co-operate with God.”
 DA 208.2; John 5:17.
 Jesus did not say He was the one God, but that He was the Son of God and co-operated with God His Father.

 Brother Rodriguez correctly describes “the incarnation of the Son” in harmony with Scripture and Inspiration.
 “In the fullness of time God sent forth His Son born of a woman” Gal 4:4.
 “God sent His only begotten Son into the world” 1John 4:9.
 “The Father sent His Son to be the Savior of the world” 1John 4:14. “…by the incarnation of the Son of God, the purpose of Heaven is fulfilled.”
 DA p.
 161.1. “…the incarnation of the Son of God in humanity” Lt43-1895.47. “…the incarnation of the Son of God.”
 Ms76-1903.18.
 “Meditate upon the incarnation of the Son of God, who though equal with the Father, for our sakes became poor…” Lt31-1891.45.
 “The incarnation of the Son of God is but dimly comprehended…” Ms70-1896.10; cf Ms83-1901.3.
-It was the divine Son of God that was incarnated the Son of man.
+It was the divine Son of God who was incarnated the Son of man.
 “He clothed his divinity with humanity and thus became the Son of man” RH March 8, 1881.6. “…by partaking of our nature He became the Son of man, the Son of Adam…” Ms58-1896.12.
 “The Son of God became the Son of man.
 He was born of a woman.”
 Ms45-1892.2.
 He was the Son of God in eternity, “made in the express image of his [Father's] person” RH July 9, 1895.13; but He became the Son of man in the fullness of time. (all emphasis added)

 Essay four provides a number of Scriptural references supporting “the fullness of the deity of Christ” but then when alluding to John 5:26, “the fact that He, like the Father, has life in Himself,” surprisingly the most important reference for this passage is omitted: “As the Father has life in Himself, so has He given to the Son to have life in himself.”
 Like everything else, the Father gives all things to His Son.
 John 3:35; Matt 11:27, puts all things under his feet (1Cor 15:24-27), gives him “dominion, and glory, and a kingdom” Dan 7:14, “has given him a name above all names” Phil 2:9.
 “Jehovah is the name given to Christ.”
 ST May 3, 1899.18.
 Jesus said, “I am come in my Father’s name” John 5:43.
 Jehovah said, “obey his voice…for my name is in him.”
 Exodus 23:21.
 “Christ was invested with the right to give immortality.”
 Ms131-1907.5.
 Jesus said, “All power is given unto me.”
 Matt 28:18.
 “He was legally entitled to this power, invested with it from the Father, the Fountain of all truth and power… God exalted Him, giving Him power over all flesh that He might give eternal life…” Ms185-1903.7; John 17:2.
 “The Lord Jesus, to whom pertains all grace, is invested with all power.”
 Lt34-1908.12. (all emphasis added)